pitluga/supply_drop/README.md

     set :puppet_source, '.'

-defines the base directory containing your puppet configs that will be rsynced to teh servers.
+defines the base directory containing your puppet configs that will be rsynced to the servers.

     set :puppet_destination, '/tmp/supply_drop'